 Still, understanding Python metaclasses is worthwhile, because it leads to a better understanding of the internals of Python classes in general.
 You never know: you may one day find yourself in one of those situations where you just know that a custom metaclass is what you want.

-Get Notified: Don’t miss the follow up to this tutorial—Click here to join the Real Python Newsletter and you’ll know when the next installment comes out.
+Don’t miss the follow up tutorial: Click here to join the Real Python Newsletter and you’ll know when the next installment comes out.

 Old-Style vs. New-Style Classes